Val YT C.

 Media as Material

-Information is never neutral — it arrives through a medium with weight, texture, and form.
+Information is never neutral; rather, it arrives through a medium with weight, texture, and form.
 The design of that form is the design of perception itself.

 II